ESP32 Thing Plus Hookup Guide

 Much of the ESP32 Thing Plus's functionality can be used by simply powering the board.
 To do so, you'll need a Micro-B USB Cable.
 The ESP32 Thing Plus's USB interface can be used to both power and program the chip.
 Once you're done programming the chip, a 5V Micro-B USB Wall Adapter can be used to power the board.

-To avoid voltage spikes that might damage the IC, we recommend soldering a 10Ohm resistor in-line.
+To avoid voltage spikes that might damage the IC, we recommend soldering a 10Ω resistor in-line.
+If you have v2.0 of the board [WRL-15663] , this issue has been addressed and you can disregard this message.

 As an alternative power source, the ESP32 Thing Plus includes support for single-cell lithium-polymer (LiPo) batteries, which plug into the board's white 2-pin JST connector.
 LiPos are perfect for projects on-the-go, or those that just need a little extra umph.
 The board includes a LiPo charger -- the rechargeable batteries can be juiced back up by plugging the Thing Plus into a 5V USB source.